How to Tell if Wood is Pressure Treated (8 EASY Ways)

 Versatility

-While using pressure-treated wood in its natural state is certainly possible, usually this wood is stained or painted.
-And because it can display an innumerable amount of colors, it’s more versatile than other materials, namely stone and vinyl.
+While using pressure-treated wood in its natural state is certainly possible, usually it’s stained or painted.
+Because of the sheer number of colors you can find, it’s more versatile than other materials like stone and vinyl.

 Just make sure you stick to using interior wood inside and exterior wood outside, as exterior hardwood looks odd indoors while interior hardwood won’t hold up long against the elements.